mondoohq/cnspec/README.md

 This project contains security and operational best-practice policies (as code) for use with [`cnspec`](https://github.com/mondoohq/cnspec).
 We've organized them into these directories:

-- [core](core) - Core policies contain baseline security and operational best-practice controls for various scan targets.
+- [core](core) - Core policies contain baseline security and operational best-practice checks for various scan targets.
 Core policies are maintained by Mondoo and have strict quality requirements.
 - [extra](extra) - Extra policies are a mix of community- and Mondoo-maintained policy bundles that are outside Mondoo's core support tier.
 - [community](community) - Community policies are primarily maintained by the community with the support of the Mondoo team.
 Community policies may move to extra or core over time.